WHAT MAKES OUR CURRICULUM DIFFERENT?

 - Core Courses (e.g., Evidence, Criminal Procedure, Wills, Federal Courts, Business Associations, etc.) Some of these may be required as part of a concentration, others are strongly recommended bar tested courses.

-- Students will have an upper-level writing requirement.
+- Upper-level writing requirement.
 This may be met through a seminar, journal, lab or other writing option.

 It all comes together in the capstone.